Canonization of Pope Pius XII: Venerable

 Pope Benedict XVI initially decided to postpone Pius XII's cause for sainthood upon his election in 2005.
 Benedict had advocated waiting until the archives from Pius XII's papacy were opened to researchers in 2014.
 A selection, the ADSS, edited by a multinational team of Jesuits, was published between 1965 and 1981.

 Benedict changed his mind and declared Pius XII venerable on December 19, 2009, based on the recommendation of the committee.
 Pope John Paul II, Benedict XVI's predecessor, was declared venerable on the same day.
 The Congregation for the Causes of Saints certifies the "heroic virtues" of a candidate for venerable status, although the final decision lies with the pope.
 Benedict XVI was 12 years old when Pius XII was elected to the papacy in 1939; one Vatican insider described Benedict XVI's memory of Pius XII thus: "Pius is really 'his' Pope."

 BusinessWeek compared the move to Barack Obama's receipt of the 2009 Nobel Peace Prize, noting:

 Future

 Once the Vatican recognizes one scientifically inexplicable miracle based on Pius XII's intercession, the next step would be beatification; a second miracle would result in canonization (sainthood).

 Father Peter Gumpel, the relator of the Pius XII's cause for canonization, claims that there are already several miracles attributable to Pius XII, including "one quite extraordinary one."

-On August 1, 2013, an anonymous "source who works for the Congregation for the Causes of Saints" said Pope Francis is considering canonization without a miracle, "us[ing] the formula of scientia certa".
+On August 1, 2013, an anonymous "source who works for the Congregation for the Causes of Saints" said Pope Francis was considering canonization without a miracle, "us[ing] the formula of scientia certa".